Date: 16 June 2016. Safety Nets.

 Note: I am just not good at

 backing Seaweed into slips.
-That's why I pull straight in then take
+That is why I pull straight in then take

 a couple of lines a turn her around.
-It's easier.
+That is easy.
 Having a small

 light boat makes this a breeze in all but the windiest of times.